majkrzak/sp-sota-maps/readme.md

 ------

 - Hmap bounding box have Y-s swapped.
-- Optimize (if possible isilines plotting)
+- Use masked array in Hmap-s